-Ben is a bright, loving, normal seven-year-old who at the age of three was found to have an arteriovenous fistula in the brain.
+Ben is a bright, loving, normal eight-year-old who at the age of three was found to have an arteriovenous fistula in the brain.
 This is a rare and dangerous congenital disorder in which there is an abnormal connection between an artery and a vein.
 It causes pressure to build up in the brain, and in Ben’s case, also behind one eye.
 An AV fistula can lead to physical and mental regression and ultimately to death.

 In May 2014, Ben and his parents flew from Georgia to New York City where he had two brain surgeries within a week.
 In the first surgery, 18 tiny platinum coils were placed in the fistula, slowing the abnormal blood flow.
 In the second surgery, medical-grade superglue was used to completely close off the fistula.